ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 }
 ```

 You can get full google client code in here.
-Firstly, we register authorize path when we register service.
-Then we build a message listener to response authorize request.
+Firstly, we register a authorize path when we register the service.
+Then we build a message listener to respond the authorize request.

 ### Integrate Google contacts into widget